amenadiel/google-maps-documentation/docs/MarkerShape.md

 google.maps.MarkerShape interface

-This object defines the clickable region of a marker image for browsers other than Internet Explorer.
+This object defines the clickable region of a marker image.
 The shape consists of two properties — type and coord — which define the non-transparent region of an image.
-A MarkerShape object is not required on Internet Explorer since the browser does not fire events on the transparent region of an image by default.

 Properties